 We want security researchers to feel comfortable reporting vulnerabilities they’ve discovered, as set out in this policy, so that we can fix them and keep our information safe.

-This policy describes what systems and types of research are covered under this policy, how to send us vulnerability reports, and how long we ask security researchers to wait before publicly disclosing vulnerabilities.
+This policy describes what systems and types of research are covered under this policy, how to send us vulnerability reports, and how to operate with Dubsado in a safe and professional manner.